uisneach/leabharlann/server/README.md

   - Rename Relationship (PUT /relations)
   - Remove Relationship (DELETE /relations) (Note: a relation does not have an ID but is determined by its source and target node, which are provided here as parameters.)
 - Database
   - Get List of Labels (GET /labels)
+  - Get List of Nodes  (GET /nodes)
+- Search
-  - Get List of Nodes by Label  (GET /nodes with 'label' parameter)
+  - Get List of Nodes by Label Filter (GET /nodes with optional 'label' parameter)

 ## Database Structure